CynPan1/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-a repo to demonstrate my GitHub account and ability to create a repo
+repo to demonstrate my GitHub account and ability to create a repo.
+ I hope this is sufficient!